Home/ Lifestyle / A Hidden Gem | Bespoke Tailoring by Savileroy, New Delhi

 A Hidden Gem | Bespoke Tailoring by Savileroy, New Delhi

-In small town India of the 70’s and early 80’s, neighborhood tailors were a part of the extended family.
-They would regularly drop by for an occasional chat or a cup of tea, make small talk with the family and generally share updates about the neighborhood.
+In small town India of the 70's and early 80's, neighbourhood tailors were a part of the extended family.
+They would regularly drop by for an occasional chat or a cup of tea, make small talk with the family and generally share updates about the neighbourhood.
 And work would happen in between.
-They would take measurements, come back for trials if required and deliver as per the occasion – school uniforms, shirts, trousers, basic formal and regular wardrobe essentials.
+They would take measurements, come back for trials if required and deliver as per the occasion - school uniforms, shirts, trousers, basic formal and regular wardrobe essentials.
 The fabrics were basic and the stitching as good as an undemanding customer could expect.

 Imported fabrics were rare in those days.
 Either a relative would get them from abroad during their India visit, or the resourceful few could get hold of the ones smuggled in from Nepal.
 But tailoring that special suit or tuxedo was always meant to happen during a big city trip to Calcutta, Delhi or Bombay.
 The privileged few who went to England to study (mostly doctors & lawyers) came back with their prized collection of suits, trenches and overcoats, and their acquisitions usually had a back story or an anecdote which made it all the more interesting.
 Europe was clearly unaffordable unless you were born ultra rich.
 Others who could afford it or were in jobs that allowed a rare international trip, would look forward to getting them stitched in the back alleys of Bangkok, Singapore or Hong Kong.
 And that really summed up the quintessential Indian gentleman.